Clearing your path or driveway - the Snow Code

 Clearing snow and ice from the pavement outside your home or public spaces can help prevent slips and falls.
+Here's some handy advice issued by the Department for Transport.

 Don't be put off clearing paths because you're afraid someone will get injured.
 Remember, people walking on snow and ice have a responsibility to be careful themselves.